What we need to know about Aquablation

 What is Aquablation?

 Aquablation is a minimally invasive surgical procedure that uses the power of water to remove excess prostate tissue.
-During the procedure, a high-velocity saline stream is delivered through a specialized robotic device called the AquaBeam system.
+During the procedure, a high-velocity saline stream is delivered through a specialised robotic device called the AquaBeam system.

 This robotic technology allows for precise targeting and removal of the overgrown tissue without damaging the surrounding structures.
-The procedure is typically performed under general anesthesia and guided by real-time imaging, ensuring accuracy and safety.
+The procedure is typically performed under general anaesthesia and guided by real-time imaging, ensuring accuracy and safety.

 How does Aquablation work?